Total Joint Replacement

 Artificial joints used in joint replacement surgery have a lifespan of about 20 years.
 Thus, the younger you are, the more likely it is that you may eventually need a second surgery to replace the worn-out joint with another, presumably even better, prosthesis.

+Take the first step toward pain-free living with effective total joint replacement surgery at the Joint Replacement Institute.
+Trust our team for personalized care, advanced techniques, and exceptional outcomes - it's in our name!
 Call (239) 261-2663 to schedule your appointment with the ace surgeons at the Joint Replacement Institute today or request your appointment now.